STAG Industrial, Inc. research snapshot

 STAG AI Stock Forecast Scenarios

-The STAG AI stock forecast is scenario-based because the equity is sensitive to interest rates, occupancy rates, leasing spreads, acquisition volume, and market multiples.
-Using the $38.98 price reference, TTM EPS of $1.29, and the audited three-year scenario model, the mechanical outputs are about $57 in a bullish case, $41 in a base case, and $24 in a bearish case before dividends.
+The STAG AI stock forecast is scenario-based because the equity is sensitive to interest rates, industrial supply and demand, occupancy timing, leasing spreads, acquisition volume, and market multiples.
+Using the $38.26 price reference and the $2.63 midpoint of 2026 Core FFO guidance, the audited three-year scenario model produces about $53 in a bullish case, $44 in a base case, and $32 in a bearish case before dividends.

 Bullish case